-- Continue to work and promote the UNECE as a forum for global harmonisation of the vehicle regulations. - Furthermore, accelerate their adoption of the UN Regulations to lower the cost of regulatory compliance for both European and Japanese automobile exports by extending the benefits of mutual recognition. - Work together to establish internationally harmonised technical requirements and testing procedures that will encourage the smooth market adoption of environmentally friendly and safety vehicle technologies, such as electric, clean diesel, hybrid and fuel cell vehicles, autonomous and connected driving technologies.
+- Continue to work and promote the UNECE as a forum for global harmonisation of the vehicle regulations. - Furthermore, accelerate their adoption of the UN Regulations to lower the cost of regulatory compliance for both European and Japanese automobile manufacturers by extending the scope and benefits of mutual recognition. - Work together to establish internationally harmonised technical standards and testing procedures that will encourage the development and smooth market adoption of environmentally friendly and safety vehicle technologies, such as electric, clean diesel, hybrid and fuel cell vehicles, as well as autonomous and connected driving technologies.

-• A common regulatory framework will send a strong signal to the rest of the world that harmonisation and the UNECE is the right forum for this.
+A common regulatory framework will send a strong signal to the rest of the world that harmonisation and the UNECE is the adequate forum